knsy/cs344/README.md

 command [arg1 arg2 ...] [< input_file] [> output_file] [&]
 ```
 IO gets redirected if need be, then a new process gets exec'd with the parameters passed.
 If the "&" is included the process gets pushed to the background.

+# Assignment 4
+*Summary:* An implementation of One Time Pad encryption. keygen generates a random key of specified length from 27 characters(A-Z and Space).
+Then otp_enc_d sever is launched in the background and creates a socket and listens on a provided port. otp_enc client then connects, gets pushed off to a new port in a new process by otp_enc_d to keep the server open for more connections. otp_enc then transmits the keyfile and plaintext to otp_enc_d to get encoded and gets back cyphertext. otp_dec_d and otp_dec are the reverse but function pretty much the same.